History of Derrick White in Timeline

 Derrick White

 Derrick White is an American professional basketball player currently playing for the Boston Celtics in the NBA.
-Known as "the Buffalo," he initially played college basketball at the Division II level for Colorado–Colorado Springs for three years.
-He then transferred to the Division I Colorado Buffaloes for his senior year before entering the NBA.
-He is known for his well-rounded game and contributions on both offense and defense.
+He gained the nickname "the Buffalo."
+White played college basketball for three years at the Division II level for the Colorado–Colorado Springs Mountain Lions before transferring to Division I's Colorado Buffaloes for his final year.

 July 2, 1994: Derrick White's Birth